Why choose UND’s online Post-Master’s Doctor of Nursing Practice program?

-Enroll in our online Post-Master’s D.N.P. program and we’ll teach you how to apply research to enhance diagnostic accuracy and interpret data to analyze care — all while working collaboratively with other professional nurses who are expertly trained in each certification area: clinical nurse specialist, nurse anesthetist, nurse midwife or nurse practitioner.
+Enroll in our online Post-Master’s D.N.P. program, and we’ll teach you how to apply research to enhance diagnostic accuracy and interpret data to analyze care — all while working collaboratively with other professional nurses who are expertly trained in advanced practice certification areas.

 You’ve already built your foundation in nursing, now use it to expand your master’s-level education and grow as a leader.
 Focus the next phase of your career on quality improvement, evidence-based practice and systems leadership.